DaZzz/mv2016/exercises/ex-1/solution.md

 ## Task 2

 ```
-Fundamental steps in a machine vision system: explain wh
+Fundamental steps in a machine vision system: explain which
--ich kind of vision (imaging, image processing and image analysis) would be important and necessary in the implementation of one specific machine vision application.
-As an application example you use any of the examples we have met in the lectures.
-You may select also other examples and consider the requirements for that.
+kind of vision (imaging, image processing and image analysis)
+would be important and necessary in the implementation of one specific
+machine vision application.
+As an application example you use any of
+the examples we have met in the lectures.
+You may select also other
+examples and consider the requirements for that.
 ```

 As an example let's consider empty bottle inspection, reusable glass containers.